 The Grand National fences have been altered substantially in recent years.
 In some cases the height has been slightly reduced, in other cases the drop on the landing side has been levelled off, and in all cases the internal construction has changed from wooden stakes to a synthetic core.

-Rloyal Ascot is legendary in the horseracing world.
+Royal Ascot is legendary in the horseracing world.
 Never is the United Kingdom so British.
+Nowhere else are so many top hats and Rolls-Royce cars to be seen.
+Nowhere else are so many lobsters and glasses of champagne served.

 In the summer of 1994 Jon Franklin and three work colleagues from a William Hill betting shop drove down from London to the Glorious Goodwood race meeting ob the south coast of England.